murraygm/qse-mgomentalmodel/README.md

 **KNOWN ISSUES:**
-* requires live web connection for Google Font use (may impact extension display even if you've not set the Google option)
+* Requires live web connection for Google Font use (may impact extension display even if you've not set the Google option)
+* There are display issues if the data has more than 2000 box level items
 * For Mental Modellers - the data must be formatted and structure so that it is a flat table with values for Space > Tower > Box on each row.